 Showgirls (Verhoeven, 1995)

 Showgirls shows us that distractions don’t help anyone.
 The moral of the story is: don’t let the glitz and the glamour get in the way of winning.
-Whether you’re staying in Las Vegas or playing online at 777SpinSlot, it’s easy to take your eye of the game or your opponent.
+Whether you’re staying in Las Vegas or playing online, it’s easy to take your eye of the game or your opponent.
 The house will try to distract you, other players will try to distract you, just don’t let them.
 Paul Verhoeven’s 1995 film provides the perfect example of what not to do when a big win is the real goal.